 - Some photos should be from a distance to allow judges to see how the project fits into its surroundings.

 - Do not include photos containing logos, company names, or identifiable people- such photos will be excluded from your entry.

-Descriptions should be concise.
+Descriptions should be concise and are limited to 20 words or less.
 The description on each photo should provide the Judging Committee with a clear understanding of what the photo depicts and where it was taken on the landscape plan.

 It is important that the judges have a clear understanding of the client’s goals and concerns.
 Create a client profile by weaving the below information into your project description.

 - Include the client’s wishes/goals/limitations in your project description